philtipping31/PP4---BrickBros/README.md

 The nav bar is visible on every page due to being in the base.html file.
 The BrickBros logo is present as well showing if the user is logged in or logged out of the site.

-The navbars state changes based on whether or not a user is logged in or logged out of the webpage.
+The nav-bars state changes based on whether or not a user is logged in or logged out of the webpage.

 - Logged Out